 Learn more about Enphase Microinverters:

-The Envoy is the brains behind your energy system.
-This small device is the networking and control hub of your system, and it's responsible for monitoring your system's performance by collecting real-time data from your microinverters.
+The Envoy is the communications and control center behind your energy system.
+This small device is the networking and command hub of your system, and it's responsible for monitoring your system's performance by collecting real-time data from your microinverters.

 The Envoy also employs bi-directional communication, meaning that it delivers system updates from the Web to your microinverters, allowing you or your installer to pinpoint performance issues and resolve them remotely before they get in the way of your system's performance.